 Currency Conversion and Wiring Fees

-Financial aid is not available to cover the cost of converting foreign currency or transferring funds.
-If your program bill must be paid in foreign currency, any cost for converting or wiring financial aid funds paid to the program/institution will be charged to your student account.
+Financial aid is not available to cover the cost of converting foreign currency or transferring funds fees.

 Currency exchange rates are verified at the time of your initial award.
-We can review your award, at your request, if exchange rates change in excess of 10% from the initial amount used when your award was determined.
-You must request a review during the academic year that you are away.
+Your award can be reviewed, at your request, if currency rates change in excess of 10% from the initial amount used when your award was determined.
+You must request a review during the academic year (prior to mid-February) that you are away.
 Retroactive adjustments will not be made in the following academic year or after mid-February of the academic year you are abroad.

-You should notify your bank several weeks in advance of your departure that you will be out of the country, for how long, and where you will be so they do not place a hold on your bank/debit card.
+You should notify your personal bank several weeks in advance of your departure that you will be out of the country, for how long you will be gone, and where you will be so they do not place a hold on your credit/debit card activity.

-Monthly Payment Plans (TMS) or Prepaid Tuition Programs
+Monthly Payment Plans, Prepaid Tuition Programs, Tuition Benefit Programs

 It is your responsibility to ensure that all paperwork necessary to secure your aid has been properly completed and submitted in a timely manner.

-The status of your financial aid documents can be reviewed online at www.amherst.edu/go/netpartner.
+The status of your financial aid documents can be reviewed online at your Financial Aid Portal.